Photo Credit: Little Laughs Photography Art

 Aaron Telnes, M.C.

-Aaron believes in empowering his clients to discover, grow, and self-actualize through their own inherent abilities and skills, as they are their own experts.
-He believes in fostering his clients’ strengths and promoting self-efficacy through understanding personal motivation, assisting in self-exploration, and goal setting.
-Aaron believes in the power of our thoughts and how if we are able to change our thoughts, our feelings and behaviours will change too.
-He strives to address his clients’ needs through strategic, actionable problem-solving.
-Aaron also believes in encouraging a high level of self-awareness in his clients, and strives to support clients by developing a non-judgmental and acceptance-based therapeutic relationship.
+Aaron’s approach, as a Career Psychologist, is built around his belief of empowering his clients to discover, grow, and self-actualize through their own inherent abilities and skills.
+As he believes you are your own expert, Aaron fosters his clients’ strengths and promotes self-efficacy through understanding personal motivation, assisting in self-exploration, and goal identification and implementation.
+Aaron believes in the power of our thoughts and how if we can change our thoughts; then, our feelings, behaviours, and circumstances will change too.
+Aaron also believes in encouraging a high level of self-awareness in his clients and strives to support clients by developing a non-judgmental and acceptance-based therapeutic relationship.

-Aaron is focused on empowering, motivating, inspiring, and assisting clients in gaining a better understanding of who they are in order to facilitate a successful career choice, transition, or departure, through self-reflection, assessment and research, and decision-making.
+Aaron is focused on empowering, motivating, inspiring, and assisting clients in gaining a better understanding of who they are in order to facilitate a successful career choice, transition, or departure, through self-reflection, research, assessments, decision-making, and goal setting.
 Aaron also has a passion for working with entrepreneurs or clients attempting to determine if entrepreneurship is right for them.

-Aaron also offers personal counselling through our Synthesis Psychology practice (visit→).
-His areas of specialty include anxiety, depression, stress, interpersonal conflicts, communication issues, self-esteem/confidence, and life transitions.
+Aaron also offers personal counselling through our Synthesis Psychology practice (visit).
+His areas of specialty include anxiety, depression, and insomnia (sleep issues).
+He also works with clients in the areas of stress management, interpersonal conflicts, communication issues, self-esteem/confidence, and life choices/transitions.